uullrich/opengl-playground/README.md

 This is my personal OpenGL playground, where I try to get used to anything related to OpenGL.
 Maybe a little bit motivated by some game developers at twicht.

-I only develop for this playground with macos, so the toolchain is only optimized for macos.
+I only develop under macos for this playground, therefore the toolchain is only optimized for macos.

 ## Things I implemented so far:
 - CMake build system which loads me some basic libraries to create a OpenGL Window with a proper environment, texture loading library and a math library.